This is the age-old conundrum for manufacturers…

 Company Example 1: Volkswagen AG

-There was an issue with this approach however, because it focused too heavily on reducing costs by standardizing components vs offering enhanced performance and luxury options appropriate for the brand.
-What happens to an Audi customer when they discover a similar Volkswagen brand can be purchased for half the price with similar performance attributes?
+There where inherent challenges with the first generations of product platforms, however.
+They focused too heavily on reducing costs by standardizing components vs offering enhanced performance and luxury options appropriate for the individual brands.
+What happens to an Audi customer when they discover a similar Volkswagen branded product can be purchased for half the price with similar performance attributes?
 They go to another luxury brand and pay a price premium for true differentiation.

 ...Standardizing components and its cousin, rationalizing product offerings, are sub-optimal strategies

-To address this, Volkswagen moved to a Modular Product Architecture that took a holistic view of both the market’s need for variety AND the business’ need for simplicity to improve costs.
+To address this, Volkswagen moved to more configurable product platforms that take a holistic view of both the market’s need for variety AND the business’ need for simplicity to improve costs.
 Volkswagen’s modular building blocks deliver true value to the customer while allowing the business to manage costs surgically.
 Modular designs fundamentally differ from traditional approaches, read more about modular design this article Accelerate Agility, Flexibility and Efficiency with Modular Design.

-Volkswagen now has five Modular Systems that enable Volkswagen to produce 245 different car models across seven brands.
+Pre-electrification Volkswagen had five Modular Systems that enabled them to produce 245 different car models across seven brands.
 Volkswagen’s modular architecture serves customers ranging from those needing basic transportation to others wanting the highest level of luxury and performance.
 This variety is delivered with true brand differentiation and significant cost advantages for the company.
 Volkswagen has reduced the engineering hours per vehicle, unit costs, one-time expenditures, and other overhead categories with this approach.

 Company Example 2: Scania Trucks

-Scania’s fully Modular system allows over 7,000,000 different cab configurations to be produced from 20,000 parts, arranged into a set of modules that are governed by an overall architecture.
-Production is not managed at the cab level, instead, a mixed model production line builds buyer-configured units module by module.
-Up to 85% of the modules used to build cabs are shared with other product lines, including buses and off-road construction vehicles.
+Scania’s fully modular cab system allows over 7,000,000 different cab configurations to be produced from 20,000 parts, arranged into a set of modules that are governed by an overall platform architecture.
+Production is not managed at the cab level, instead, a mixed model production line build order-specific configurations module by module.
+Up to 85% of the modules used to build truck cabs are even shared with other product lines, including buses and off-road construction vehicles.

 This long-term strategy allows Scania to innovate rapidly since only the modules that contain new features, performance enhancers or cost improvements must be designed and tested.
 In traditionally designed products, one change initiates a cascading effect on all other parts, creating more testing, engineering time, complexity in production and the supply chain, additional risk, and ultimately more costs.
-Modular Product Architecture and Lean Production Systems avoid these profit draining wastes, reflected in Scania’s industry leading margins.
+Configurable product platforms and Lean Production Systems avoid these profit draining wastes, reflected in Scania’s industry-leading margins.

-Like Lean, Modular Product Architecture allows for multiplicative improvements, where one generation of effort creates a stable base for the next round of changes.
+Like Lean, configurable product platforms allow for multiplicative improvements, where one generation of effort creates a stable base for the next round of changes.
 In the example shared, >70% of the parts and tools needed to produce one generation of cabs were eliminated in the next.

 Figure 5: Scania can offer unique cabs designed by the owner for their specific application and preferences